bluccino/training/lib/V1.0/app/01-bluccino/README.rst

 Goals:
 - bug: housekeep starts flashing the blue LED in the startup sequence, but it should start the status LED
 - bug: wltiny has an issue wit GOOLET/GOOSET (seems they fire at the same time)
-- test all training lecture sample programs
++ test all training lecture sample programs
 - bug: crash in 07-attention
 ================================================================================

 Changelog History
 - some bug fixes in interface docs
+- test all training lecture sample programs
+- Bluccino v1.0.3

 ################################################################################